simbarras/celeritas-docs/geant4-sandbox/overview_Pythia/overview_pythia.rst

 ----------------

-**Set 1** is used to verify the number of tracks per simulated event for both EM (G4EmStandardPhysics) and Full (FTFP_BERT) physics lists.
+**Set 1** is used to verify the number of tracks per simulated event for both G4EmStandardPhysics and FTFP_BERT physics lists.
 The total number of tracks differs only by a factor of 3.

 .. figure:: figures/tracksPerEvent.svg

-   Number of tracks per event for full (FTFP_BERT) and EM (G4EmStandardPhysics) physics lists.
+   Number of tracks per event for FTFP_BERT and G4EmStandardPhysics physics lists.
 Dashed lines represent their mean values.

 Daughters per track